Wedding Workshop - 2018

 The workshop will be a two day workshop.

 Day 1: Shooting

 Day 1 will be all about the actual photographic aspect of wedding photography.
-We'll have everything we need to give you an idea of what a wedding day feels like, from the makeup while the bride gets ready, to the speeches at the reception.
+We'll have a couple to work with while they get ready, and we'll have a couple session with them as well.
 I'll teach you how to keep everyone around you as relaxed as possible, and how to get the couple you're photographing to feel comfortable and relaxed as you take photos of them.

-Flash is a very big part of how I shoot weddings.
-99% of the images I produce at a wedding have some form of artificial light.
+Unfortunately, the natural light at 99% of wedding is either not enough, or just not nice enough.
+This is why flash is a very big part of how I shoot weddings.
+80% of the images I produce at a wedding have some form of artificial light.
 We'll go over flash, why it's so important, and how to use it at a wedding.
 I'll teach you when and how to use your flash(es), and how to balance them perfectly with the natural light around you.
 I'll also teach you how to do that balancing in a matter of 10 seconds.

 You'll also learn to light rooms in a way that makes sense.
 Dark reception halls are a common thing, and you'll learn how to light those with ease.
 If you're still scared of your flash, that's going to change at this workshop.

 Telling stories with your photos, and creating work with a photojournalistic feel

 I'm not a fan of wedding photos that feel posed, rigid, and forced.
 I've never been.
 Creating natural looking work can be a challenge, especially if your subjects are somewhat aware of your presence.
 We're going to spend time talking about how to shoot the wedding day with more of a documentary approach.
 The most important thing you can do at a wedding is tell the story of that day properly, and we'll go over that in detail at this workshop.